chinnurtb/raven/README.md

-Raven, Multi Activation platform for Ericsson IMS
+Raven, Web Console for Ericsson IMS
 =================================================

-This project is implementing an activation platform for rapid provisioning and migration scenarios, providing a well designed RESTfull API.
+Raven is via a well designed RESTfull API implementing an web console for administration of cloud services based on Ericsson IMS.

 General notes
 -------------